 The 32GB GS4 will cost $299.99 with a new 2-year contract, and $699.99 without a contract.

 It seems like Yahoo is really trying to make waves lately with new-ish CEO Marissa Mayer at the helm.
 Not a day after announcing its acquisition of Tumblr, the company's other vowel-deficient service is getting a makeover, and that includes a new Android app.
 Flickr, that photo-sharing site of yesteryear, has been updated in Google Play with a new interface.
 Don't let the old Google Play screenshots fool you – the app has been totally redesigned to match the new desktop site.

 The Galaxy S4 is a beast of a phone, and very likely to be the best-selling Android device in the world this year.
 It's also pretty bloated when it comes to software: on a brand new, unsullied phone, more than 6GB of internal storage is taken up by Samsung's TouchWiz version of Android.
 Most markets don't yet have access to a 32GB or 64GB model, and the base 16GB version has less than 10GB of user-accessible storage available.
-After a less than flattering feature on the BBC consumer protection show WatchDog, Samsung gave the following statement to CNET UK:

 At the start of this review, I was simultaneously excited and frustrated.
 Now I'm just plain excited.
 For a bit of context, I have been bouncing between cloud music services since Lala was still a thing.
 I had one simple desire: I wanted to pay a monthly fee for unfettered access to a large library of content, but still wanted to be able to bring my own.
 I know that $10/month is not going to get me every song in existence, but if I can pay for most music, and then supply the rest, I'll be happy.
-Today, Google finally gave me what I wanted and, make no mistake, this is the model that other apps are going to follow for a long time to come.